10 Stunning Cenotes in Riviera Maya, Mexico You Can’t Miss

 2. Cenote Calavera

-Just 3km north of Tulum is the beautiful Cenote Calavera (so-called because the three holes of the cenote look like the eyes and mouth of a skull!) which makes it unique and one of the best things to do in Tulum.
+Just 3 km north of Tulum is the beautiful Cenote Calavera (so-called because the three holes of the cenote look like the eyes and mouth of a skull!) which makes it unique and one of the best things to do in Tulum.

-You can jump into any of the three holes making up the ‘skull’ but be careful with the two smaller ones as there isn’t a huge amount of room for error.
+You can jump into any of the skull’s three holes, but be careful with the two smaller ones, as there’s little room for error.
 Alternatively, you can climb down the ladder into the water too.
-The water is incredibly clear and the perfect temperature for swimming.

-You can get to cenote Cavalera by bicycle from Tulum, by car or in a taxi.
+You can get to cenote Cavalera by bicycle from Tulum, by car, or in a taxi.
 Just head north on highway 109.
 This cenote is open from 9 am to 4 pm and costs 100 pesos.

 3. Gran Cenote

-When looking for the best cenotes in Riviera Maya you must check out Gran cenote.
-It is not called ‘Gran’ which means ‘big’ in Spanish for no reason.
+When looking for the best cenotes in Riviera Maya, you must check out Gran cenote.
+It is not called ‘Gran,’ which means ‘big’ in Spanish, for no reason.

-Would you like to try your hand at snorkeling?
-The water is filled with mini fish waiting to be discovered.
-My highlight was arriving at the attraction and locating a staircase with not many people around.
-I managed to find an area of the cenote where no one else was and got some awesome video footage.
+I managed to find an area of the cenote where no one else was and got some wonderful video footage.

-I paid around $10USD to get in the attraction, which was reasonable.
+I paid around $10 USD (about 180 pesos) to get in the attraction, which was reasonable.
 A few other people I spoke with had arrived with an organized tour.

-Depending on where you’re staying you can arrive here by yourself, some people were arriving from Tulum via rented bicycles.
-Just make sure you carry your own towel and some extra change to pay for a locker so you don’t have to leave your belongings lying around.
+Just make sure you carry your towel and some extra change to pay for a locker so you don’t have to leave your belongings lying around.

 4. Cenote Suytun

 With only one thin stone walkway stretching out into the turquoise water, Cenote Suytun is one of the most incredible yet mysterious cenotes we’ve ever witnessed.
-This cenote is often overlooked by the famous Kil Cenote located nearby, but we’re so glad we decided to check Suytun out.

-As you enter, there is a paved staircase with handles and ropes that lead you down the water.
+As you enter, there is a paved staircase with handles and ropes that leads you down to the water.
 The walls of the cenote are very tall, but the water is shallow.
 You’ll notice one small hole in the ceiling where trees and vegetation have started to break, creating a natural spotlight.

-The best way to get to the cenote is to rent a car and drive.
-If you don’t feel comfortable, there are also a few tours that visit the Cenote Suytun as a part of a day trip to nearby Chichen Itza.
+If you don’t feel comfortable driving, there are also a few tours that include a visit to Cenote Suytun as part of a day trip to nearby Chichen Itza.

 5. Cenote Caracol

 If you’re someone who likes hidden gems, skip the more popular cenotes and head to Cenote Caracol – an underground cenote complex near Tulum that feels like you’re swimming in a cave.
-I’ve been to dozens of cenotes all over the Yucatan peninsula, and this one remains one of the most gorgeous I’ve ever seen!

 There’s plenty to do on your visit to the cenote as well.
 You can swim, dive if you have a certification, or simply enjoy the spectacular views inside the cenote.

 Getting to the cenote is a bit of a challenge, but that difficulty also helps keep away the crowds.
 Cenote Caracol is located off the main road between Tulum and Playa del Carmen on private land a few kilometers into the jungle, so you’ll need to either rent a car or hire a taxi to get there.
-Note that there is also a fee to access the cenote.

 Planning a visit to Tulum?
 Check out this Tulum itinerary to help you plan your trip!